Whitegoods Help article

 Why is my washing machine so heavy?

-Most of the weight in a modern washing machine comes from concrete ballast blocks – typically around 25kg – bolted to the outer drum.
-These are needed to stabilise the drum during high-speed spin cycles.
-Without them, the drum would move violently, banging against the machine’s casing and potentially walking across the floor.
-The motor, drum, bearings, and casing add further weight, but the concrete blocks are the single largest contributor in most machines.
+Most of the weight in a modern washing machine comes from concrete ballast blocks – typically around 25kg in total – bolted to the outer drum.
+They are needed to stabilise the drum during high-speed spin cycles.
+Without them, the drum would move violently, banging against the cabinet and potentially walking across the floor.
+The motor, drum, bearings, and casing add further weight, but the concrete is the single largest contributor in most machines.

 Could water-filled weights actually work in a washing machine?

-In principle, yes – but in practice the engineering challenges are significant.
-Water is less than half the density of concrete, meaning a water-filled container providing the same mass would need to be more than twice the volume.
-Modern machines have no spare internal space for containers of that size.
-Additional risks include internal water leakage if a container cracks under centrifugal stress, dynamic imbalance from water sloshing inside the container, and freezing in cold environments.
-A double-skinned drum design that incorporates water as an integral part of the drum structure is the most technically plausible route.
+In principle yes, in practice the engineering challenges are significant.
+Water is less than half the density of concrete, so an equivalent water-filled container would need to be more than twice the volume – and modern machines have no spare internal space at that scale.
+Added risks include internal water leakage under centrifugal stress, dynamic imbalance from sloshing, and freezing in cold environments.
+A double-skinned drum that uses water as an integral part of the drum structure is the most technically plausible route.

 Why do modern machines need more concrete than older ones?

-Older washing machines had metal outer drums, heavy aluminium bearing backplates, and cast iron components – all of which contributed significant mass to the drum assembly without needing separate ballast blocks.
-The switch to lightweight plastic outer drums, driven by cost and manufacturing efficiency, removed this inherent mass – requiring it to be replaced with concrete ballast.
-Ironically, a return to heavier metal components would reduce the need for dedicated ballast entirely.
+Older washing machines had metal outer drums, heavy aluminium bearing back-plates, and cast iron components – all of which contributed significant mass to the drum assembly without needing separate ballast.
+The switch to lightweight plastic outer drums removed that inherent mass, and it now has to be replaced with concrete.
+Ironically, a return to heavier metal components would reduce the need for dedicated ballast almost entirely.

 What happens if a drum weight breaks?

-A cracked or broken drum weight – which is a known failure mode, particularly with concrete weights subjected to years of vibration – causes significantly increased noise and vibration during spin.
-In severe cases it can bang against the inner drum or casing, potentially causing further damage.
+A cracked or broken drum weight – a known failure mode with concrete after years of vibration – causes significantly increased noise and movement during spin.
+In severe cases it can bang against the inner drum or casing and cause further damage.
 If you hear loud banging that is not resolved by redistributing the load, a broken drum weight may be the cause.
 Drum weights can be replaced – see our spare parts guide or book a repair engineer.

 Is there a better alternative to concrete for drum weights?

-Several alternatives have been proposed or used.
-Cast iron or recycled metal weights are denser than concrete, meaning smaller weights could provide the same mass – potentially easing the space problem.
+Several alternatives have been proposed or trialled.
+Cast iron or recycled metal weights are denser than concrete, meaning smaller weights could provide the same mass and ease the space problem.
 Some manufacturers have experimented with composite materials.
-The double-skinned drum concept – using the drum structure itself as a water reservoir – remains the most elegant theoretical solution but would require a fundamental redesign of how washing machines are engineered.
-For now, concrete remains the industry standard because it is cheap, dense enough to be practical, and well-understood.
+The double-skinned drum concept – using the drum structure itself as a water reservoir – remains the most elegant theoretical solution but would need a fundamental redesign.
+For now concrete remains the industry standard because it is cheap, dense enough to be practical, and well understood.

 My washing machine vibrates badly on spin – is it the drum weight?

-Excessive vibration on spin can have several causes – an unbalanced load, a worn or failed shock absorber, a machine that is not level, or a cracked or loose drum weight.
-Start by redistributing the laundry and checking the machine is level on stable, solid flooring.
-If the problem persists, it may be worth having the machine inspected.
-Read our full guide on noisy washing machines and washing machines that jump and bang on spin for more detailed diagnosis.
+Excessive vibration on spin can have several causes – an unbalanced load, a worn or failed shock absorber, an unlevel machine, or a cracked drum weight.
+Start by redistributing the laundry and checking the machine is level on solid flooring.
+If the problem persists, our guides on noisy washing machines and machines that jump and bang on spin cover detailed diagnosis.

 8 Comments